quicwg/base-drafts/draft-ietf-quic-transport.md

 End of the Payload field (which is also the end of the long header packet) is determined by the value of the Payload Length field.
-Senders can combine multiple long header packets into one UDP packet.
+Senders can combine multiple long header packets into one UDP datagram.
 See {{packet-compound}} for more details.